-On October 18, 2021, our Board of Directors approved a share repurchase program authorizing the Company to repurchase from time to time up to \$100.0 million of our outstanding shares of Common Stock, inclusive of the amount which remained available under the existing share repurchase program approved in January 2019, which program has no scheduled expiration date.
-We did not repurchase any shares of our Common Stock during the quarter ended August 26, 2023.
-As of August 26, 2023, the Company had \$63.6 million remaining to repurchase under the share repurchase program.

-Repurchases made under the program, if any, will continue to be made in either the open market or in privately negotiated transactions.
-The timing, manner, price and amount of any repurchases will depend on a variety of factors, including economic and market conditions, the trading price of our Common Stock, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
+(1) On October 24, 2023, our Board of Directors authorized a new share repurchase program to repurchase from time to time up to a total authorized \$100.0 million of its outstanding shares of Common Stock, inclusive of the amount which remained available under the existing share repurchase program approved on October 18, 2021.
+Repurchases made from time to time under the new program, if any, will be made in either the open market or in privately negotiated transactions.
+The timing, manner, price and amount of any repurchase will depend on a variety of factors, including economic and market conditions, the Company stock price, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
 The share repurchase program has been funded to date using our available cash and may be suspended or discontinued at any time.